Systematic errors in high-precision gravity measurements by light-pulse atom interferometry on the ground and in space

+The predicted value of the measured acceleration first appeared in Ref.\,\cite{StoreyCohenTannoudji1994}, and it has been confirmed ever since\cite{PetersThesis1998,WolfTourrenc1999,PetersMetrologia2001,Borde2001,Borde2003}.
+However, none of these works mentions that in the presence of gravity gradient this value is the \textit{average} free fall acceleration (at time $T$ of the middle pulse) based on three position measurements.
+This is, of course, only an approximation to the \textit{true }acceleration, expressed mathematically by the second time derivative of the position, or obtained experimentally with a sufficiently large number of measurements per drop.

-Using the classical approach\,\cite{PetersThesis1998} we report the physical consequences of this fact when AIs are used to measure the absolute value of the gravitational acceleration $g$, for gravity gradiometry and for testing the Universality of Free Fall (UFF), both on ground and in space.
-Although the issue has been glossed over for quite a long time, the consequences are far reaching and deserve to be carefully addressed.
+Initially, the lack of precise measurements made the difference unimportant, and by the time the precision improved nobody went back to this issue.
+However, its physical consequences do deserve to be carefully addressed.
+Using the classical approach\,\cite{PetersThesis1998} we point them out when AIs are used to measure the absolute value of the gravitational acceleration $g$, for gravity gradiometry and for testing the universality of free fall (UFF), both on the ground and in space.

-Since AIs are used also for testing UFF we include since the beginning the possibility that the equivalence of inertial and gravitational mass may be violated for atoms of different species $A,B$ in the field of Earth (violation of the Weak Equivalence Principle, WEP), hence violating UFF\,\cite{NobiliAJP2013}.
-We therefore write the masses as $m^{g}_{A,B}=m^{i}_{A,B}(1+\eta_{A,B})$, $M^{g}_{\oplus}=M^{i}_{\oplus}(1+\eta_{\oplus})$, where superscripts $i$, $g$ refer to inertial or gravitational mass and the \eotvos\ parameters $\eta_{A}$, $\eta_{B}$ , $\eta_{\oplus}$ may not be exactly zero (although experiments prove that they must be smaller than $1$ by many orders of magnitude\,\cite{TorsionBalanceFocusIssue,MicroscopePRL171204}).
-The equation of motion for atoms $A$ or $B$ reads:
+Since UFF tests are included, we allow from the start the possibility that the equivalence of inertial and gravitational mass may be violated for atoms of different species $A,B$ in the field of Earth (violation of the weak equivalence principle, WEP) hence violating UFF\,\cite{NobiliAJP2013}.
+We therefore write the masses as $m^{g}_{A,B}=m^{i}_{A,B}(1+\eta_{A,B})$, $M^{g}_{\oplus}=M^{i}_{\oplus}(1+\eta_{\oplus})$, where superscripts $i$, $g$ refer to inertial or gravitational mass and the \eotvos\ parameters $\eta_{A}$, $\eta_{B}$ , $\eta_{\oplus}$ may not be exactly zero (although they must be smaller than $1$ by many orders of magnitude\,\cite{TorsionBalanceFocusIssue,MicroscopePRL171204}).
+The equation of motion for atoms $A$ or $B$ reads